John Heath Staffordshire decorator circa 1825

 Love the connection to John Heath of Burslem!

-did google John Heath of Burslem and was astounded.
+John Heath of Burslem and was astounded.
 I thought perhaps John Heath was perhaps a decorator at best.
 What a wealth of information you are!

 As a ceramicist I look forward to reading your newsletter as well.